bag-man/NewPost/README.md

 ### Features
 Then just set enabled to true on the notifications you want.
 You can also disable modqueue or post checking by setting mosqueue or new_posts to false.

-## Still a WIP
+## ToDo
-This is still a work in progress and may not be super stable, but it is also super simple so I'm sure you can figure it out!
+This is still a WIP and an ever evolving project:

+* Write some tests for it
+* Try and cover more error cases
+* Modmail notifications